ava-labs/awm-relayer/README.md

 ## Updating dependencies and E2E testing

-Applications in this repository depend on the following upstream repositories, both directly in terms of code imports defined in `go.mod` file as well as indirectly for E2E tests where binary versions are used to spin up the test network via `tmpnet`:
+Applications in this repository depend on the following upstream repositories, both directly in terms of code imports defined in the `go.mod` file as well as indirectly for E2E tests where binary versions are used to spin up the test network via `tmpnet`:

 1.  [avalanchego](https://github.com/ava-labs/avalanchego/)
 2.  [coreth](https://github.com/ava-labs/coreth) (indirectly)